visual-layer/fastdup/README.md

       </a>
       </td>
       <td rowspan="4">
-        <b>Face Detection Video Analysis:</b> In this tutorial, learn how to use fastdup with a face detection model to detect and crop from videos.
-Following that we analyze the cropped faces for issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
+        <b>😗 Face Detection in Videos:</b> Learn how to use fastdup with a face detection model to detect faces from videos and analyze the cropped faces for potential issues such as duplicates, near-duplicates, outliers, bright/dark/blurry faces.
       </td>
       <td align="center" width="80">
           <a href="https://nbviewer.org/github/visual-layer/fastdup/blob/main/examples/video-face-detection.ipynb">